ncleaner/ncleaner-community/special.thanks.md

-# Special Thanks of NMaster
+# Special Thanks of NCleaner

 ## Translations